 Deaf & Hard of Hearing Customers

-We are pleased to announce that we will have Jack’s Sign Language Interpreting Services on site again this year from Friday – Sunday providing BSL Interpreting and they will be back again for Season Ten.
+For Season Nine Jack’s Sign Language Interpreting Services were on site from Friday – Sunday providing BSL Interpreting and they will be back again for Season Ten.
 If you are a deaf or hard of hearing customer please ensure you fill out our Accessibility Form so we know you’re on site and you can make the most of these services.

-On top of interpreting both our Friday headliner, Bombay Bicycle Club & Saturday headliner, Robyn, along with various talks and workshops such as Letters Live, What Words Are Ours? and Tall Tails BSL Stories, we would like to know your suggestions on what we have interpreted.
+Season Nine performances that were interpreted included our Friday headliner, Bombay Bicycle Club & Saturday headliner, Robyn, along with various talks and workshops such as Letters Live, What Words Are Ours? and Tall Tails BSL Stories.
+For Season Ten we would like to know your suggestions on what we have interpreted.
 We hope to have a static Interpreter Stall where our deaf patrons can come and choose what they want to see.
 There may also be the possibility to have a roaming service.
-Please send all suggestions to firstname.lastname@example.org
+Please send all suggestions to email@example.com

 2 for 1 (Free Personal Assistant Ticket)